 Dental Caries, Pulpal and Periapical Disease, and Complications

 Dental caries usually begin asymptomatically as a destructive infectious process of the enamel.
 Bacteria—principally Streptococcus mutans—colonize the organic buffering biofilm (plaque) on the tooth surface.
 If not removed by brushing or by the natural cleansing and antibacterial action of saliva, bacterial acids can demineralize the enamel.
 Fissures and pits on the occlusal surfaces are the most frequent sites of early decay.
 Surfaces between the teeth, adjacent to tooth restorations and exposed roots, are also vulnerable, particularly as individuals age.
 Over time, dental caries extend to the underlying dentin, leading to cavitation of the enamel.
 Without management, the caries will penetrate to the tooth pulp, producing acute pulpitis.
 At this stage, when the pulp infection is limited, the tooth may become sensitive to percussion and to hot or cold, and pain resolves immediately when the irritating stimulus is removed.
 Should the infection spread throughout the pulp, irreversible pulpitis occurs, leading to pulp necrosis.
-At this later stage, pain can be severe and ...
+At this later stage, pain can ...